-The meat is first cured in salt and spices for up to two days and then covered with melted duck fat and slowly cooked in the oven on very low heat until very tender.
-After cooking the duck confit is preserved, covered in duck fat and refrigerated until ready to serve.
+To prepare this dish, cure the duck meat in a mixture of salt and spices for up to two days.
+This imparts a rich flavor to the meat.
+Cover the cured meat with melted duck fat and cook in the oven on very low heat for several hours, which makes it incredibly tender and juicy.
+Once cooked, preserve the duck legs by covering them in duck fat and refrigerate until ready to serve.

 Duck Confit Closeup